mattvenn/piffin/lesson_plans/overview.md

 If your students already have a basic grounding in Python, you can optionally skip the Turtle Prize (though we encourage you to enter anyway!)

+Ensure that students keep their handouts as older ones come into use again later on.

 * Introduction to Python with 3 lesson plans from [the Turtle Prize competition](http://turtleprize.com).
 * [The Raspberry Pi](lesson-1.html)
 * [Elementary electronics & Python Stopwatch](lesson-2.html)